Photo courtesy of David Kirk-Campbell

 History of Ida Rolf & Rolfing® Structural Integration

 “Rolfing” is named after its founder, Dr. Ida P. Rolf.
-She received her PhD in Biochemistry from Columbia University and was the first woman to hold a research post at the Rockefeller Foundation (1917–1927).
+She received her PhD in Biochemistry from Columbia University in 1920 and was the first woman to hold a research post at the Rockefeller Foundation (1917–1927).
 She worked for over a decade at the Rockefeller Institute in the Chemotherapy and Organic Chemistry departments.
 During the 1930′s, Dr. Rolf studied Osteopathy, Chiropractic Medicine, Tantric Yoga and the Alexander Technique.
 By the 1940′s, Dr. Rolf developed her work and spent the next 30 years perfecting and teaching it.

 Dr. Rolf recognized that the body is inherently a system of seamless networks of tissues rather than a collection of separate parts.
 These connective tissues surround, support and penetrate all of the muscles, bones, nerves and organs.
 Rolfing Structural Integration works on this web-like complex of connective tissues to release, realign and balance the whole body, thus potentially resolving discomfort, reducing compensations, restoring flexibility and alleviating pain.